Buchanan blanks Niles 19-0 in renewal of rivalry - Leader Publications

 Neither team really moved the ball effectively in the second quarter, which left the heavily favored Bucks clinging to a 7-0 at halftime.

 LeGault and Fazi would give Buchanan some breathing room in the third quarter as they connected for touchdown passes of 33 and 28 yards.
-Niles was able to block both extra-point attempts leaving itself in a position to rally and pull of the upset.
+Niles was able to block both extra point attempts leaving itself in a position to rally and pull of the upset.

 LeGault started the season as the backup quarterback for the Bucks.
 He stepped into the starting role in the first quarter of the season-opener when Levi Zelmer suffered a knee injury, which returned surgery recently.